jesse-d-marder/personal-codeup-project/README.md

 Explore: The questions established in planning were analyzed using statistical tests including correlation and t-tests to confirm hypotheses about the data.
 Relationships between predictors and the target were explored.

-Model: Four different regression algorithms were investigated to determine if log returns could be predicted
+Model: Ten different machine learning algorithms and an ARIMA model were investigated to determine if returns could be predicted effectively.
+A simple trading strategy using the results of the models were used to devise average trade profit, which was used as the primary metric for ranking the different models.

 Delivery: This is in the form of this github repository.
 I am happy to talk through my results with anyone interested and collaborate on any projects related to trading.